PRG-Fandom/fandom-asset/Naming Schema.md

 **Type** is the type of icon we want:
 - Chibi
 - Awaken

-You can also let this parameter empty to display the default.
+You can also let this parameter empty to display the default icon.

 ### Exemple
-> Dialogue-Veritas-Chibi-Icon <br>
+> Dialogue-Veritas-Chibi-Icon <br />
-> Dialogue-SilverFang-Icon <br>
+> Dialogue-SilverFang-Icon <br />
-> Dialogue-Rozen-Icon-Icon <br>
+> Dialogue-Rozen-Icon-Icon <br />